ayust/alpha-guide/content/upgrading-ships/caldari/heron.md

 The additional HP should rarely be required, as the ship should be avoiding combat, but may help deflect some stray shots will you escape.

-It also fits a `Damage Control I` and an `EM Ward Amplifier I` to increase its resistance to damage.
+It also fits a `Damage Control I` and an `EM Shield Amplifier I` to increase its resistance to damage.

 ### Utility